MCruces-fz/KalmanFilter/README.md

 *****************************

-### GENE
+### GenerateInputData class
 It generates ntrack tracks from a charged particle and propagates them in the Z axis direction through NPLAN planes.
-### DIGIT
+#### GenerateInputData.digitization() method
-It simulates the digital answer in NPLAN planes of detectors, in which
+It simulates the digital answer in NPLAN planes of detectors, in which:
-- the coordinates (nx,ny) of the crossed pad are determined
+- the coordinates (nx,ny) of the crossed pad are determined.
-- the flight time is determined integrating tint
+- the flight time is determined integrating tint.
-### GI
+### KalmanFilter class
-It reconstructs the track through the GI Filter
+It reconstructs the track through the GI Filter-
 ### Comments
 Some coding criteria:
-- The variable names, follow, in general, some mnemonic rule
+- The variable names, follow, in general, some mnemonic rules
-- Names of vectors start with v
+- Names of vectors start with **v**
-- Names of matrixes start with m
+- Names of matrixes start with **m**
+- Names of indices start with **i**
+- Names of numbers start with **n**
 ********************************************************************
 > **Typical units:**
 > Mass, momentum and energy in *MeV*